PetitTournesol/Edgeware/README.md

 If resources are present, but not properly structured, the application could crash or exhibit strange behavior.

 *(If you like my work and would like to help me pay for food, please feel free to donate; Cashapp is $PetitTournesol)*

+# Requirements for linux
+Please already have portaudio installed